marclevetin/disney-api-node/README.md

 ## To get started
 1. Clone the app and navigate to the folder.
+2.  `npm install`
-2. In a terminal, type `node server`.
+3. In a terminal, type `node server`.
-3. Follow the prompts.
+4. Follow the prompts.